The Dementia Australia Research Foundation maintains a simple and competitive grants program that funds the best new and early career researchers.

-Postdoctoral Fellowships provide two years of salary support for scientists who have graduated from their PhDs within the last eight years.
+Postdoctoral Fellowships provide up to three years of salary support for scientists who have graduated from their PhDs within the last three years.
 This is a critical time for scientists to produce research and obtain funding to have a long scientific career.

 Project Grants are grants that provide researchers with the funds to obtain resources – be they people or pipettes - to investigate a particular topic.
-The grants come in various flavours.
-The first are the AADRF which are open to researchers within eight years of graduating from their PhDs.
-Dementia Australia Research Foundation Project Grants are open to any topic.
-Dementia Australia Research Foundation - Victoria Grants, Hazel Hawke Research Grant in Dementia Care and the Resthaven Inc. Dementia Research Award are all focused on specific priority areas.
+The grants come in various flavours, including:

 The Foundation introduced Partnership Engagement Grants in December 2013.
 This new grant scheme allows us to partner with researchers financially and in-kind to apply for large, multi-year projects with outcomes that will have direct impacts on consumers and the work of Dementia Australia.